Perfect Pot Roast Recipe

 Ingredients

-• Small Onion, Celery, Baby Carrots and Small Potatoes – these vegetable are classic accompaniment to the perfect pot roast.
-These vegetables add depth of sweetness and flavor to this comfort food masterpiece.
+- Small Onion, Celery, Baby Carrots and Small Potatoes – these vegetables are the classic accompaniment to perfect pot roast.
+They add depth of sweetness and flavor to this comfort food masterpiece.

 What You Will Need